On zero-divisors of semimodules and semialgebras: Zero-Divisors of Semimodules

 An $S$-semimodule $M$ is said to have few zero-divisors of degree $n$, if $Z_S(M)$ is a finite union of $n$ prime ideals $\textbf{p}_1, \ldots,\textbf{p}_n$ of $S$ such that $\textbf{p}_i \nsubseteq \textbf{p}_j$ for all $i \neq j$. \end{definition}

 \begin{theorem}

-Let $S$ be a weak Gaussian semiring, $M$ an $S$-semimodule, and $G$ a commutative, cancellative and torsion-free monoid.
+Let $S$ be a weak Gaussian semiring, $M$ an $S$-semimodule, and $G$ a cancellative torsion-free commutative monoid.
 Then the $S[G]$-semimodule $M[G]$ has few zero-divisors of degree $n$ if and only if the $S$-semimodule $M$ has few zero-divisors of degree $n$ and Property (A).

 \begin{proof}